 Our passion for competition and racing remains undiminished and is woven into the very fabric of Ribble.
-This continues today thanks to our sponsorship of the Drops-Le Col Women’s Pro Continental racing team.
-Supporting world-class athletes allows us to continue to design and innovate.
+This continues today in no small part with our continued involvement of the Drops-Le Col Women’s Pro Continental racing team.
+Supporting upcoming and world-class athletes from the UK and beyond allows us to continue to design and innovate.
 To deliver custom-built bikes that have been proven in the pro peloton.
 Keep up to date with all of the latest race results from DROPS-LE COL as they compete on the continent.

 The DROPS-LE COL pro team will be competing on our flagship Endurance SL R Series Disc throughout the entirety of the 2021 race season.
 Our flagship carbon endurance road bikes’ superlight frame, truncated aerofoil tube shapes and advanced monocoque construction make this one of the fastest, stiffest, and most capable bikes in the peloton.
 This class-leading performance also filters down to the other endurance road bikes in our range.